-A Papanicolaou (Pap) Smear is a laboratory study used to detect cancer.
+A Papanicolaou (Pap) smear is a laboratory study used to detect cancer.
 The Pap test has been used most often in the diagnosis and prevention of cervical cancers.
-Benefits for Pap Smears are covered under the Preventive Care

-Services section of this Certificate of Coverage and are highlighted on the Schedule of Preventive Care Services document attached to this Certificate of Coverage.
+Benefits for Pap smears are covered under the Preventive Care Services section and are highlighted on the Schedule of Preventive Care Services attachment to this Benefits Booklet.

-Diagnostic Pap smears are covered under the Diagnostic Services, Laboratory Tests section of this Certificate of Coverage and may be subject to cost-sharing amounts.
+Diagnostic Pap smears are covered under the Diagnostic Services, Laboratory Tests section and may be subject to cost-sharing amounts.